hai-vr/documentation/docs/basis/avatar-customization/vixxy/index.md

 *Vixxy* is included by default with the official Basis Framework repository, in the `Basis/Packages/dev.hai-vr.basis.comms/` folder, since the 1st of May 2026.

-If you are a participant in the Basis Demo application, follow the regular instructions for making avatars.
+If you are a participant in the Basis Demo (now called Basis Labs) application, follow the regular instructions for making avatars.

 You may need to update your project to benefit from newly added features. <HaiStartingFromTag version={"21st of May 2026"} small={true} />